pustotnik/zenmake/docs/buildconf-select.rst

         It can be one value or list of values or string with more than one value separated by spaces like this: 'linux windows'.

+    :host-os:
+        Selected basic name of a host operating system.
+It is almost the same as the ``platform`` parameter but for the MSYS2 and cygwin platforms it is always 'windows' and for the darwin platform it is 'macos'.

+    :distro:
+        Name of a Linux distribution like 'debian', 'fedora', etc.
+        This name is empty string for other operating systems.

     :cpu-arch:
         Selected current CPU architecture.
 Actual it's a result of the python function platform.machine() See https://docs.python.org/library/platform.html.
         Some possible values are: arm, i386, i686, x86_64, AMD64.
-        Real value depends also on platform.
+        Real value depends on a platform.
 For example, on Windows you can get AMD64 while on Linux you gets x86_64 on the same host.

         Current value can be obtained also with the command ``zenmake sysinfo``.